MichaelCade/90DaysOfDevOps/Days/day18.md

 ![](Images/Day18_Linux7.png)

-At this point we have our created SSH key stored in `C:\Users\micha/.ssh/`
+At this point, we have our created SSH key stored in `C:\Users\micha/.ssh/`

-But in order to link this with our Linux VM we need to copy the key.
+But to link this with our Linux VM we need to copy the key.
 We can do this by using the `ssh-copy-id vagrant@192.168.169.135`

 I used Powershell to create my keys on my Windows client but there is no `ssh-copy-id` available here.
 There are ways in which you can do this on Windows and a small search online will find you an alternative, but I will just use git bash on my Windows machine to make the copy.